Metehan120/rsmalloc/ARCHITECTURE.md

 | `lazy-page-trim` | Uses lazy page-free advice for trim paths instead of eager `MADV_DONTNEED`-style advice. |
 | `print-cpu-on-double-free` | Adds current RSEQ CPU id to fatal double-free/corruption reports when available. |

-Semi-hardening and debug feature tiers are intentionally explicit in alpha-2. `check-owned-on-alloc` is useful when chasing freelist/metadata corruption, while `debug-print` is useful for coarse allocator state. `debug-exact`, `transfer-debug*`, and `debug-predictor-exact` can perturb timing and should be treated as diagnostic modes rather than benchmark-neutral instrumentation.
+Semi-hardening and debug feature tiers are intentionally explicit in the current alpha line. `check-owned-on-alloc` is useful when chasing freelist/metadata corruption, while `debug-print` is useful for coarse allocator state. `debug-exact`, `transfer-debug*`, and `debug-predictor-exact` can perturb timing and should be treated as diagnostic modes rather than benchmark-neutral instrumentation.

 ## Known Architectural Tradeoffs